-- The technology is commissioned by clinical commissioning groups (CCGs). - Providers are NHS hospital trusts. - There is a cohort of patients who are eligible to receive to facitinib although they have been through the available lines of treatment within the rheumatoid arthritis pathway.
+- The technology is commissioned by clinical commissioning groups (CCGs). - Providers are NHS hospital trusts. - Potential savings for out-patient appointments as baricitinib is available on homecare. - There is a cohort of patients who are eligible to receive baricitinib although they have been through the available lines of treatment within the rheumatoid arthritis pathway.